 Jamie Peacock has been there, done it and got the medals and MBE to prove it, so when the Bulls were plunged into a financial crisis he decided to give something back.

-The Leeds Rhinos prop and England captain, 34, was shocked to hear the news that a club with whom he won three Grand Finals, two Challenge Cups and two World Club Challenge showdowns were facing a fight for survival.
+The Leeds Rhinos prop and England captain, 34, was shocked to hear the news that a club with whom he won three Grand Finals, two Challenge Cups and two World Club Challenge showdowns were facing a

 Thus Peacock joined a number of his former Bradford team-mates in donating highly-prized memorabilia to be auctioned in the Coral Stand this evening.